 Coat a baking sheet with cooking spray.
 Spread the oats into an even layer on the baking sheet.
 You can also use parchment paper to keep the granola from sticking to the pan.

-Cook for 40 – 45 minutes, stirring once halfway through the cooking time.
+Cook for 30 – 35 minutes, stirring once halfway through the cooking time.
 The oats should be golden brown and smell toasty.
+Ovens are different so the time might vary.

 Every oven is different, so around 35 minutes, I recommend keeping an eye on the oats because they can burn quickly.